 Determine your goals.

 First and foremost, decide what type of buyer you are.
-Are you a hobbyist looking to cover the cost of your second home before you retire there?
+Are you a hobbyist looking to cover the cost of your second home or vacation home before you retire there?
 A serial investor looking to build a real estate empire?
 Somewhere in the middle?

 Erica Muller puts it this way: “Can you set your emotions aside and focus only on numbers, or is it essential to love what you purchase?
 These questions will help you narrow down your options and figure out what kind of investor you really are.”